damienjustet/React-Application-Project/shoots-react/shoots-dashboard/README.md

 ## 🤝 Contribution

-Shoots! is in active development.
+Shoots is in active development.
 Feedback, and ideas are welcome — especially around:
 - UI/UX improvements
 - Charting and visualization
 - Modular widget design